MattyGWS/HorizonXI-Linux-Installation/README.md

 Software to be aware of;

 **KDE** - This guide assumes you're using the KDE desktop environment, as opposed to Gnome or other DEs.
-The guide will be pretty much identical but for some reason KDE gave stupid names to some of the default applications as seen below.
+The guide will be pretty much identical on all desktop environments but for some reason KDE devs gave stupid names to some of the default applications as seen below.

 **Konsole** - this is a terminal (commandline) software for typing in commands, this is already installed.
 You'll be copy/pasting commands in here but remember that copy/pasting in konsole is ctrl+shift + c, and ctrl+shift + v, where everywhere else copy/paste is just ctrl+c and ctrl+v. if this is annoying you can use a mouse and right click in the konsole window and copy/paste that way.